Creating Custom Kubernetes Resources using Kubebuilder

 $ kubebuilder create api

-This command will generate necessary classes and include libraries to our go.mod file.
+This generates the necessary classes and pulls the required libraries into our go.mod file.

 “A controller tracks at least one Kubernetes resource type.
 These objects have a spec field that represents the desired state.
 The controller(s) for that resource are responsible for making the current state come closer to that desired state.”